gessinger-hj/gepard/README.md

 ## Release 1-4-5 Registered Event-names may contain Wildcards (RegExp)

-Up to now an event-handler is registered with one or more exect event-names, e.g.
+Up to now an event-handler is registered with one or more exact event-names, e.g.

 ```js
 client.on ( "config-changed", &lt;function-reference> )